GabrielSlima/blog/articles/clean-code-error-handling.md

         that can occur during the execution of the application.
     </p>
     <p>
-        Error hadling help us to atablish a procedure that deals with interruptions during the execution of a giving piece of code.
+        Error hadling help us to stablish a procedure that deals with interruptions during the execution of a giving piece of code.
         <br>
         But they also can be confusing if not used right.
 A code with logic and try-catch-finally statements can be super hard to understand.
         So today we are taking a look on some tips from the book Clean Code to write clean and robust code!